structivejs/structive/docs/error-codes.md

   - Context: `{ where: 'StateProperty.createAccessorFunctions', pattern, segment }`
 - `STATE-202 Pattern is reserved word`
   - Context: `{ where: 'StateProperty.getStructuredPathInfo', structuredPath }`

+### STATE-101 State class not registered
+- Where: `StateClass.getStateClassById`
+- Condition: Attempting to retrieve a StateClass ID that has not been registered via `registerStateClass`
+- Message: `StateClass not found: ${id}`
+- Context example: `{ where: 'StateClass.getStateClassById', stateClassId: id }`
+- Hint: Call `registerStateClass` before `getStateClassById`, keep IDs unique per StateClass instance, and ensure teardown paths clear stale IDs when components unmount.

 ### STATE-204 ComponentStateInput property not supported
 - Where: `ComponentStateInput.get` / `ComponentStateInput.set`